mpapenbr/go-racelogger/README.md

 log-level: info
 log-config: log-prod.yml

-# when running in server mode, the server receives requests at this address
+# when running in server mode, the server recieves requests at this address
 # if you change this address remember to also change the setting in the frontend
 # the frontend is available at https://iracelog.iracing-tools.de/racelogger
 service-addr: localhost:8135